 You are here

-Editors Canada certification sets objective standards for recognizing high levels of knowledge and skill.
+Editors Canada's professional certification sets objective standards for recognizing high levels of knowledge and skill.
 It's the gold standard of editing.

 - Helps you identify strengths and fill in gaps in your knowledge and skill sets